fatymahmed/conference-schedule-frontend/README.md

 - logged-in users to remove talks from their schedule,
 - logged-in users to view their schedule.

-The app also uses a Rails [API](https://events-scheduler-api.herokuapp.com), which can be found [here](https://github.com/fatymahmed/schedule-backend) that stores the data of the users, talks and schedules.
+The app also uses a Rails API [found here](https://github.com/fatymahmed/schedule-backend) that stores the data of the users, talks, and schedules.

 ![screenshot](./showTalk.png)